TMJ Treatment Bridgeton, MO

 How TMD Affects Jaw Function

-For a healthy TMJ, the condyle and articular disc move in sync, gliding effortlessly within the temporal bone socket.
+When the TMJ is functioning normally, the condyle and articular disc work together, smoothly gliding along the temporal bone’s socket.
 TMD occurs when this system is disrupted, which may be due to disc misalignment, joint inflammation, muscle tension, or damage to the cartilage.
 These issues can cause symptoms like jaw pain, restricted mobility, and occasionally jaw locking.

 Common Symptoms of TMD